 So much so that now, most of the illness that plagues the Western world will have stress as one of its main contributing factors.

 Thanks to stress, it seems like we are all getting collectively sicker with every year but it’s only us as individuals that can take the steps necessary to reduce (and almost eradicate) the stress that we allow into our lives.

-In this post, I’m going to cover ten ways that you can implement into your every day life that will help you better deal with stress and even prevent it from robbing you of your happiness.
+In this blog post, I’m going to cover ten ways that you can implement into your everyday life that will help you better deal with stress and even prevent it from robbing you of your happiness.

 Breathe Deeply.
 Practice Breathing Techniques Routinely.

 A great deal of individuals seem to neglect how easy and beneficial this technique can be for eliminating stress, specifically in the heat of the moment.

 I understand that the advice “take a deep breath” may appear cliché.
 However it actually holds true when it comes to stress.
 Take a minute or two out of your day to focus on your breathing.
 Sit up straight and close your eyes if possible, and put your hand on your stomach.

 Slowly inhale through your nose, feeling the breath of air start in your abdomen and progress its way to the top of your head.
 Next, reverse the procedure as you exhale through your mouth.

 It’s been said that deep breathing counters the results of stress by slowing the heart rate and decreasing the body’s high blood pressure.
 Buddhist monks have been understood to be very conscious of intentional breathing throughout meditation because of this.

 Another approach you can use is to sit up in your chair with your feet flat on the floor and your hands on top of your knees.
 Breathe in and out slowly, with deep full breaths while also focusing on your lungs as they broaden and contract in your chest.